reduxframework/grunt-transifex-wordpress/README.md

 ### Thanks to:

-[grunt-wp-i18n](https://github.com/cedaro/grunt-wp-i18n) by Brady Vercher to generate the .pot files.
+[grunt-wp-i18n](https://github.com/cedaro/grunt-wp-i18n) by Bradley Vercher to generate the .pot files.

 [grunt-potomo](https://github.com/axisthemes/grunt-potomo) by AxisThemes to generate automatically the .mo files.